wodby/docs/apps/deploy.md

-# Deploy new application via Wodby
+# Deploying New Application with Wodby

 Deployment of the new applications consist of 3 steps: